-It is easy to see that for an Einstein manifold \eqref{eq:T_k} holds with $k\,=\,0$, if and only if $\nabla R\,=\,0$.
-More generally the Jet Isomorphism Theorem of Riemannian geometry implies that the Taylor expansion of the metric tensor is already encoded in the sequence $\K_0,\,\K_1,\,\K_2,\,\ldots$.
+It is easy to see that \eqref{eq:T_k} holds with $k\,=\,0$ on some Einstein manifold if and only if $\nabla R\,=\,0$.
+More generally, the Jet Isomorphism Theorem of Riemannian geometry implies that the Taylor expansion of the metric tensor in normal coordinates is already encoded in the sequence $\K_0,\,\K_1,\,\K_2,\,\ldots$.
 For an Einstein manifold it even suffices to consider the sequence of the completely traceless parts $\K_0^\circ,\, \K_1^\circ,\,\K_2^\circ,\,\ldots$.
 The latter assertion can be argued as follows: It is straightforward to show that the curvature tensor $R$ of an Einstein manifold and its covariant derivative $\nabla R$ both are completely trace--free.
 The symmetries of the Riemannian curvature tensor can be used to show that all traces of $\K_{k+2}$ are determined by $\K_0,\,\K_1,\, \ldots,\,\K_k$.
 Our assertion follows by induction.

-Therefore the generalized twistor equation \eqref{eq:T_k} seems to be in particular interesting in connection with Einstein manifolds.
-We do not know whether such an equation holds for more Einstein manifolds than those mentioned in Corollary \ref{co:generalized_twistor}, e.g. for the other homogeneous nearly parallel $G_2$--manifolds.
+Therefore, the generalized twistor equation \eqref{eq:T_k} seems to be in particular interesting in connection with Einstein manifolds.
+We don't know whether such an equation holds for more Einstein manifolds than those mentioned in Corollary \ref{co:generalized_twistor}, e.g. for the other homogeneous nearly parallel $\G_2$--spaces.